 SERC appoints members of the Local Emergency Planning Committees (LEPC) of each emergency planning district.
 In Ohio, each county has been designated as its own emergency planning district, with the exception of Montgomery and Greene counties, which combine their planning efforts.
 LEPC members include representatives from each of the following groups or organizations: elected state and local officials; law enforcement; emergency management; fire fighting; first aid, hospitals and health; local environmental authorities; transportation; broadcast and/or print media; community groups; and owners and operators of subject facilities.

 SERC appoints LEPC members to two two-year terms of office.
 LEPCs use Ohio EPA's inventory information to develop and exercise their local planning district's emergency response plan(s).

 Petroleum Crude Oil Railroad Carriers

 The U.S. Department of Transportation issued an Emergency Order on May 7, 2014, requiring all railroads operating trains carrying more than 1 million gallons of Bakken crude oil, or approximately 35 tank cars, to notify State Emergency Response Commissions about the expected weekly train movements through their respective state.

-On June 11, 2014, the Ohio State Emergency Response Commission passed a resolution at its meeting designating the State of Ohio Fusion Center as the repository for notifications and revisions/updates to the notifications.
+On June 11, 2014, Ohio's State Emergency Response Commission (SERC) passed a resolution at its meeting designating the State of Ohio Fusion Center as the repository for notifications and revisions/updates to the notifications.
 The Ohio Fusion Center will maintain the notifications and distribute the notifications to state and local emergency responders.
-A copy of the resolution can be found here: 2014 SERC USDOT Emergency Order Resolution
+A copy of the resolution can be found here: 2014 SERC USDOT Emergency Order Resolution.

 The SERC is transferring the notifications received from any rail carrier to the Ohio Fusion Center.